JulyAn1234/Kikk-Backend/README.md

 # Kikk-Backend repository
 This project called Kikk is an online shop focused on selling desktop PC parts.
 This is the backend repository for the page.
+It's not a real store, just to clarify, the page was done as a final project for a Full Stack Certification.

 ## Technologies used
 For the backend part, the main technologies used were express.js (node.js).
 For the database, MongoAtlas was chosen.